Why Should Lawyers Embrace Social Media Marketing?

 - Increase in the Number of Followers

 The simplest way to evaluate your social media marketing efforts is by checking the growth of your followers.
-The gain in your list is a clear indication that you are getting noticed and your marketing strategy is going in the right direction.
+The gain in your list is a clear indication that you are getting noticed and your law firm marketing strategy is going in the right direction.

 Checking the audience’s reaction to your posts will help you evaluate what sort of content your audience wants to see.
 This way, you can aim for the content that interests your audience the most.